-Bidders may specify a minimum bandwidth requirement for the 3.6 GHz band onin their application form.
+Bidders may specify a minimum bandwidth requirement for the 3.6 GHz band on their application.
 The minimum bandwidth requirement is to prevent an outcome in which the bidder receives an amount of spectrum in this band (in relation to exit bids for C and D lots) which it considers insufficient for its business case.
-The minimum bandwidth requirement will only apply if none of the clock bids placed by the bidder throughout the auction included some C and/or D lots which added to a total bandwidth strictly less than the minimum bandwidth requirement specified by the bidder one.
+The minimum bandwidth requirement will only apply if none of the clock bids placed by the bidder throughout the auction included some C and/or D lots which added to a total bandwidth strictly less than the minimum bandwidth requirement specified by the bidder on its application.